leogx9r/DiscordCrypt/README.md

         key exchange.
         * We discussed this in greater details in the [TECHNICALITIES.md](TECHNICALITIES.md) file.

-* There is a bug that results in messages not being properly marked as read.
-    * This also creates an issue where Discord won't properly scroll down as you're receiving new messages.
-    * While we are aware of this bug, we currently don't know how to fix it.
-Any help would be greatly appreciated.

 * Messages are limited to 1820 characters each.
     * Due to additional costs of encryption, messages at maximum size will only be able to display 1820 characters of text..
         * If your message is longer than this, it will be split and sent in multiple messages.

 * Only text channels are end-to-end encrypted.
 Voice channels cannot be secured, so what you